It’s been awhile since we last talked. And I know you’re busy. But I have something I’d like to ask, if you have a second.

 The same woman who would be disappointed in me if she knew how long it has been since I prayed last.

 Thanks for my wife.
 For the sound that the Gulf of Mexico makes.
+For Lake Martin.
 For saturated fats, the color yellow, Hank Williams.
-And the cardinal I saw while walking my dog.
+And the cardinal I saw while walking my dog the other day.

-And my dog.
-How could I forget her?
-Thank you for Ellie Mae.
-She’ll be thirteen this coming year.
-She smells like rotten oysters and stale armpit hair.
-But she has made my life perfect.
+And my dogs.
+How could I forget them?
+Thank you for my dogs.
+They smell like rotten oysters and armpit hair.
+But they has made my life perfect.

 Thank you for beer.
 Tomatoes.
 And for premature babies who fight to live.